damianham/jooxe_webapp/README.md

 be a lot of fun when there are 2000 tables in your database.

 Databases have powerful features and db admins are far more capable of creating a database than scripts in a DSL (i.e. Rails migrations).
-For example you may want to include triggers to journal modified/deleted records to a journal database.
-You may want to define foreign key constraints on fields in a table - stuff like that.
+For example you may want to include stored procedures and triggers e.g. to journal modified/deleted records to a journal database.
+You may want to define user defined types and foreign key constraints on fields in a table.
 You may want to define comments for each field in the table and a comment for the table itself.
+Databases can outlive applications.
+The application can change over time but the data is consistent.
+For these and many reasons it makes sense to

 The rake task to build the schema will work out the relationships between models based on the